What is Fetal Reduction?

 Usually, the fetal material is reabsorbed by the mother’s body.

-Fetal Reduction may sometimes include vaginal bleeding or leaking.
+Fetal reduction may sometimes include vaginal bleeding or leaking.

-The legality of fetal Reduction is limited to cases where there is no violation of the law (i.e. fetal Reduction for pure gender-based and financial reasons is not allowed).
+The legality of fetal reduction is limited to cases where there is no violation of the law (i.e. fetal reduction for pure gender-based and financial reasons is not allowed).
 Chennai Women’s Clinic allows this procedure only if there is a medical threat or risk to the mother’s health or other fetuses.